Chicago Auto Show: 1989

 The 1989 Chicago Auto Show featured the debut of the Acura NS-X sports car concept, which would lead to the production NSX in 1990.

 The 1989 Chicago Auto Show featured the debut of the 1989 Syclone concept sports pickup, which would lead to the production of the GMC Syclone in 1991.

+The 1989 Chicago Auto Show featured the release of the Mazda MX-5 Miata (first generation).